ansible-collections/kubernetes.core/docs/kubernetes.core.k8s_taint_module.rst

                 </td>
                 <td>success</td>
                 <td>
-                            <div>The created, patched, or otherwise present Service object.
+                            <div>The tainted Node object.
 Will be empty in the case of a deletion.</div>
                     <br/>
                 </td>
             </tr>